umrover/mrover-workspace/jetson/nucleo_bridge/README.md

 ### Notes

 To reference the firmware that is loaded onto the Nucleos, [see this] (https://github.com/raytitan/NucleoHAL/tree/master/Core).
 A README for the firmware is coming soon, which will point out details such as watchdog timers and common issues.

-### Todo

-- [ ] Re-enable disabled arm joints and lcm messages.
-- [ ] Hardcode the encoder configurations, PID constants, and other miscellanious variables for each arm joint.
-- [ ] Test predictive torques.